headzoo/deskpro-sdk-react/docs/pages/props.md

 export default sdkConnect(App);
 ```

-Apps change the location by calling the `this.props.route.to()` method, which takes the name of the new location.
+The location is changed by calling `this.props.route.to()` with the name of a page.

 ```js
 this.props.route.to('index');